mixologee/tirvandor/tirvandor-project/shattered-oaths/markdown/SHATTERED-OATHS-COMPLETE.md

 **NIGHT ENCOUNTER: PRIMORDIAL ECHO**

 **Perception DC 16 during watch:**
 > *You see something that shouldn't exist: a figure walking through camp, translucent, flickering.
-It's wearing armor from 3,000 years ago—Pre-Sundering style.
+It's wearing armor from 3,000 years ago—Pre-Worldrend style.
 The figure is YOU, or rather, an echo of you from another time.
 It walks past, unseeing, and where its feet touch ground, grass ages and dies instantly.*

 **Arcana DC 18:**
 > *This is a temporal echo—a person displaced from their own timeline.
 The Rift's influence is reaching this far.
 If you touch it, you might swap places with your past/future self.*